allthingsida/ida-cmake/README.md

 >*`ida-cmake` has been tested the IDA SDK 7.2 and onwards.*

+# Quick Start Guide

+In few simple steps:

+1. Clone `ida-cmake` to the IDA SDK installation folder
+2. Export a new environment variable called `IDASDK` and have it point to the IDA SDK folder
+3. Grab a template CMake [build script](plugins/sample) from the [plugins](plugins) folder form this repo.

+Continue reading if you want to learn more about `ida-cmake`.

 # Installation

 Clone this project into the IDA SDK folder.
 The final folders layout should look like this: